777arc/textbook/content/pluto_intro.rst

 Changing Pluto's IP Address
 ####################################

-If for some reason the default IP of 192.168.2.1 won't work because you already have a 192.168.2.0 subnet, or because you want multiple Pluto's connected at the same time, you can change the IP by editing the config.txt file on the PlutoSDR mass storage device (i.e. the USB-drive looking thing that shows up after you plug in the Pluto).
+If for some reason the default IP of 192.168.2.1 won't work because you already have a 192.168.2.0 subnet, or because you want multiple Pluto's connected at the same time, you can change the IP using these steps:

+1. Edit the config.txt file on the PlutoSDR mass storage device (i.e. the USB-drive looking thing that shows up after you plug in the Pluto).
+Enter the new IP you want.
+2. Eject the mass storage device (don't unplug the Pluto!), in Ubuntu 18 there's an eject symbol next to the PlutoSDR device, when looking at the file explorer.
+3. Give it a few seconds, and then cycle power by unplugging it and plugging it back in.
+Go back into the config.txt to make sure it stuck.

+Note that this procedure is also used to flash a different firmware image onto the Pluto, for more details see https://wiki.analog.com/university/tools/pluto/users/firmware.

 "Hack" PlutoSDR to Increase RF Range
 ####################################